Have you been asked to quarantine or isolate by a medical professional due to COVID? Read about the University's approach and support system.

 WMU will cover the cost of some COVID-19 tests administered to students and employees at Sindecuse Health Center.
 See No-cost Testing for Students, Employees.

 The health center offers rapid-result COVID-19 antigen testing.
 We provide results within hours for patients with or without symptoms.
 The antigen test tells whether you have been infected with the Sars-COV2 virus by detecting virus activity with a nasal-swabbed sample.
-Results are posted in the patient portal or given by phone if positive.
+Results are posted in the patient portal or given by phone.

 If you have active symptoms or exposure to a positive case, OR If you have previously tested and became symptomatic again

-- Visit the patient portal or call to set up a telehealth appointment with provider.
+- Visit the patient portal or call (269) 387-3287 to set up a telehealth appointment with a provider.

-- These visits are covered by insurances, and cost $90 out-of-pocket.
-As long as WMU's no-cost testing offer is in place, there will be no out-of-pocket charge to eligible patients.
+- These visits are covered by many insurances.
+As long as WMU's No-cost Testing offer is in place, there will be no out-of-pocket charge to eligible patients.

 If you do not have symptoms